 There are several options for this, including hiring additional staff, paying employees overtime to take calls after hours and on weekends, working with a 24/7 answering service, or even hiring a virtual receptionist.

-Which alternative to voicemail is best for your business?
+So, which alternative to voicemail is best for your business?

 If you want to handle things in-house, hiring additional staff and/or paying current employees overtime to handle calls when your business is closed is your best option.
 Your staff knows everything about your business already, and will likely enjoy the overtime.